You want smart political talk without the meltdowns?

 Is that hope that you cannot trust your elected officials who sell you a lot of promises but don't deliver?

-When that hope is deferred and you see something totally different happening there is no way that I could go along with this and to to say that people change and all the policies have changed excuse me talk is so cheap.
+When that hope is deferred and you see something totally different happening, there is no way that I could go along with this.

-It's so cheap nobody can ever forget the image of when when you got out of prison after you got your pardon from Donald Trump and you ran into the arms of your family it was it was such a beautiful moment and and when did you first get word you've been in jail all of these years.
+Nobody can ever forget the image of when you got out of prison after you got your pardon from Donald Trump and you ran into the arms of your family.

 You really didn't have any hope of getting out anytime soon.

-When did word get to you that that you were being considered for this and how did that all go down?
+When did word get to you that you were being considered for this?

 I've worked on compassionate releases.

-I worked with Ivanka on 23 of the cases of people who got their freedom and these people just didn't get short in sentences they were let out of prison.
+I've worked with Ivanka on 23 of the cases of people who got their freedom.

-They weren't just given uh some of the parents that I've seen even though those were very important I'm not criticizing Biden for giving those pardons but no one got out of prison.
+I'm not criticizing Biden for giving those pardons, but no one got out of prison.

-He gave those who marijuana convicts pardons he cleared their records.
+He gave those who marijuana convictions pardons.

-But I want to know what else it was promises made that how sorrowful he was about the 94 crime bill.
+There was promises made that how sorrowful he was about the 94 crime bill.

-Well you were in a position to do something.
+Well, you were in a position to do something.

-He heard about my case and he had so much compassion upon me.
+He heard about my case and he had so much compassion upon me and he set me free.

 And he asked me if I knew of other people like myself.

-But what makes this Well well, as Kamala Harris or or Joe Biden, uh you know, have they ever done anything to help you?
+Well, as Kamala Harris or Joe Biden, you know, have they ever done anything to help you?

 Absolutely not.

-I have no, I have to say that.
+No, I have to say that.

 But it's bigger than me.

-They say call people who not expellents, because that was a bad term, call them justice impacted persons.
+They said, call people who, not ex-felons, because that was a bad term.

 I think that is absolutely shameful.